lokeshrahulv/Cryptography---19CS412-classical-techqniques/README.md

 }
 }
 }

-// Function to find the modulus with 5 int mod5(int a) {
+{
 return (a % 5);
 }

-// Function to make the plain text length to be even int prepare(char str[], int ptrs) {
+{
 if (ptrs % 2 != 0) {
 str[ptrs++] = 'z';